kumahq/kuma-website/app/_src/using-mesh/managing-ingress-traffic/builtin-listeners.md

-The `Mesh` abstraction allows users to encapsulate and isolate services inside a kind of submesh with its own CA.
+The `Mesh` abstraction allows users to encapsulate and isolate services inside a kind of sub-mesh with its own CA.
 With a cross-mesh `MeshGateway`, you can expose the services of one `Mesh` to other `Mesh`es by defining an API with `MeshGatewayRoute`s.